philipszdavido/loopback-app-on-google-cloud-app-engine/README.md

     "image": ""
 ```
 ## Run the hosted app on Google App Engine
-* Note: I used mlab's Cloud MongoDB service as my datastore.
+* Note: I used Google Cloud Firestore service as my datastore.
 * Note: All requests must be prefixed with  **loopback-app.appspot.com/api/**

 ### Albums POST Test - This creates a new album